Algae Blooms, HABs and Toxic Algae – A health risk to humans and animals

 Edge-of-Field Nutrient Runoff Capture, Recycling ad Repurposing Pilot Tests

-Filtering nutrients out of water BEFORE they drain into waterways and using them to grow algae biofertilizer back to the land
+Filtering nutrients out of water BEFORE they drain into waterways and using them to grow algae biofertilizer back to the farmland.

 Algae Bloom and HAB Remediation, Capture, Removal, Recycling Clean water Back to Waterbodies and On-Shore Repurposing Pilot Tests